 When a business is making sales through traditional blunt-force copywriting, they must continually find new customers and battle a poor online reputation.

-Fighting those battles exhaust a company’s resources and tends to alienate customers and employees.
+Fighting those battles can exhaust a company’s resources and tends to alienate customers and employees.

 In contrast, a good business reputation attracts customers.